Mr. Show with Bob and David

-Mr. Show with Bob and David, also known as Mr. Show, is an American sketch comedy series starring and hosted by Bob Odenkirk and David Cross.
+Mr. Show with Bob and David, also known as Mr. Show, is an American sketch comedy television series starring and hosted by Bob Odenkirk and David Cross.
 It aired on HBO from November 3, 1995, to December 28, 1998.

-Cross and Odenkirk introduced most episodes as semi-fictionalized versions of themselves, before transitioning to a mixture of on-stage sketches performed in front of a live audience and pre-taped segments.
-The show featured a number of alternative comedians as both cast members and writers, including Sarah Silverman, Paul F. Tompkins, Jack Black, Karen Kilgariff, Tom Kenny, Mary Lynn Rajskub, Brian Posehn, Jill Talley, Scott Aukerman, and Dino Stamatopoulos.
+Cross and Odenkirk introduce most episodes as semi-fictionalized versions of themselves, before transitioning to a mixture of on-stage sketches performed in front of a live audience and pre-taped segments.
+The show features an ensemble of actors and of alternative comedians as both cast members and writers, including Sarah Silverman, Paul F. Tompkins, Jack Black, Karen Kilgariff, Tom Kenny, Mary Lynn Rajskub, Brian Posehn, Scott Adsit, Jill Talley, Scott Aukerman, Jerry Minor, Jay Johnston, and Dino Stamatopoulos.

-It was nominated for four Primetime Emmy Awards, as well as a Golden Satellite Award.
-The show is currently available on Tubi and HBO Max.
+It was nominated for four Primetime Emmy Awards and one Golden Satellite Award.
+The show is currently available on HBO Max.

 Format

 Each episode of Mr. Show consists of a series of sketches, at times surreal, each one transitioning to the next by a link in a manner reminiscent of Monty Python's Flying Circus or The State.
 For example, a minor character in one sketch might return as the major character in the next.
 Often, common themes or storylines are returned to at different times throughout an episode.
 As a premium cable show, its audience was limited.
 DVD editions, however, opened the show to a broad new audience.

 Every episode begins with an individual introducing the hosts.
 This role was filled by Mary Lynn Rajskub in the first two seasons.
 After her departure for personal reasons, the introduction was made by a random character from that week's episode.

 Episode titles were mostly quotes from the episode.
 For example, "Bush Is a Pussy" is written on a T-shirt worn by one of the characters.
 One of the exceptions is "Eat Rotten Fruit from a Shitty Tree", which is a line in a song within the episode that was eventually performed as an instrumental.

 Certain lines of dialogue are often repeated by different characters during the course of a single show.
-For example there was "I was on the eighteenth hole!" in "The Biggest Failure in Broadway History" and "Who let you in?" in the episode of the same name.
+For example there was "I was on the eighteenth hole!" in "The Biggest Failure in Broadway History" and "Who Let You In?" in the episode of the same name.

 At the end of each episode's credits, a random celebrity is listed in the "Special Thanks" section.
 Examples include Rick Dees in the first episode and Greg Maddux in the third.